Key Takeaways

 While Chiado does not have a lively scene, you can explore the public squares like Camões or Rossio at night to see the city in a different light.

 Or you can head to Bairro Alto to find countless bars and nightclubs.
-Enjoy the carnival atmosphere as people flock to the streets, where there is always a mix of locals and tourists.
+Enjoy the carnival atmosphere as people flock to the streets, where locals and tourists mix.

 A night out starts in the center of Bairro Alto between Rua da Atalaia and Rua do Norte.
 Then, progress to Rua da Bica d Duarte Belo and Praca Luis de Camoes.
 End your evening in Cais do Sodré and Pink Street.